tiansiyuan/kubeflow-docs/docs/install/monitor.rst

     ##
     serviceMonitorSelectorNilUsesHelmValues: false

-You can change the grafana's default login password as follows:
+You can change Grafana's default login password as below:

 .. code-block:: shell